Crown (dental restoration): 3/4 and 7/8 crowns

 These restorations are a hybrid between an onlay and a full crown.
 They are named based on the estimated wall coverage of the walls of the tooth; e.g. the 3/4 crown aims to cover three out of the four walls, with the buccal wall being usually spared, thus reducing sound tooth tissue to be prepared.
 They are normally fabricated in gold.
 Grooves or boxes are normally added to the preparations as close to the unprepared wall as possible to increase retention of the crown.
 Despite its advantages of reducing sound tooth preparation, these crowns are not commonly prescribed in practice because they are technically difficult and have poor patient acceptability due to the metal showing through in their smile.

 Full metal crowns

 As the name suggests, these crowns are entirely cast in a metal alloy.
 There are a multitude of alloys available and the selection of a particular alloy over another depends on several factors including cost, handling, physical properties, biocompatibility.
-The American Dental Association categories alloys in three groups: high-noble, noble and base metal alloys.
+The American Dental Association categorizes alloys in three groups: high-noble, noble and base metal alloys.